This Specimen has been sold.

 4 Foot Wide, Natural Fossil Fish Mortality Plate - Wyoming

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This 48" wide fossil fish "Mural" with 21 naturally associated fish, would make a stunning centerpiece in any room.
 It's like having a window that looks under the water and into the past right from your home!
 Murals like this are commonly made by individually extracting the fish fossils and carefully inlaying them into a larger piece of shale to create a natural aesthetic.
 This is not the case with this specimen!
 Each fish is in its natural place within the rock, which is quite uncommon for a fossil plate of this size.
-These fish came out of the Lindgren Quarry near Kemmerer, Wyoming.
+These fish came out of the Clear Creek Quarry near Kemmerer, Wyoming.

 A combination of natural preservation and skilled preparation brings these prehistoric waters to life in a piece that's sure to be a conversation starter!
 Backed with wood for stability and having an included wood wall hanger, it's ready to be hung on the wall or mantle right away.